Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Kansas City and its opponents have gone over the current 56.5-point total in five of seven games (71.4%) this season.
+- Kansas City and its opponents have combined to score more than 56.5 points in five of seven games this season.

-- Tennessee's games have gone over 56.5 points in just one opportunity this season.
+- Tennessee and its opponents have combined to score more than 56.5 points in two games this season.

-- The combined points per game average of the two teams, 57.2, is 0.7 points more than Sunday's over/under.
+- Sunday's over/under is 2.0 points lower than the two team's combined 58.5 points per game average.

-- The Chiefs and their opponents score an average of 54.3 points per game, 2.2 fewer than Sunday's total.
+- Chiefs games have an average total of 54.3 points this season, 2.2 fewer than Sunday's over/under.

-- The 56.5 total in this game is 6.9 points higher than the 49.6 average total in Titans games this season.
+- In 2020, games involving the Titans have averaged a total of 50.3 points, 6.2 fewer than this game's set over/under.

 Chiefs stats and trends